anilhorasan/Simple-Json-Parsing-Test-Automation/README.md

 ### org.json
 org.json is a lightweight library for working with JSON in Java.
 It provides a simple and flexible API for parsing and generating JSON.

+### Rest Assured JsonPath
+Rest Assured JsonPath is a powerful feature provided by the Rest Assured library for extracting and validating JSON data from REST API responses.
+It allows you to use JsonPath expressions to navigate and extract specific elements from JSON documents in a concise and readable manner.

 ## Features

 - Examples using Jackson, Gson, and org.json
-- Unit tests for each parsing method
+- Unit tests for each parsing method using JUnit and TestNG
 - Sample JSON files for testing

 ## Getting Started